-Perhaps the most iconic giveaway of the Polo brand is the signature Polo Pony, embroidered onto the chest of most torso garments (such as the one in the cover photo), featured on accessories such as hats and sometimes found on the outside of shorts and pants.
-A warning: as this is the most recognisable indicator of the brand, it is always present on fakes.
+The most iconic signature of the Polo brand is the Polo Pony, embroidered onto the left chest of most top body garments, featured on accessories such as hats and often found on the outside of casual shorts and pants.
+As this is the most recognisable indicator of the brand, it’s often present on fakes.
 It’s also important to note that the Pony isn’t always featured on all of the brand’s legitimate garments.
 Sometimes items that would normally sport the Pony are absent of it, which usually boils down to a choice on the designer’s part.

 The embroidery of the pony is a good place to start when examining your garment.
-Ralph Lauren always ensures the quality of the embroidery on legitimate garments is top notch, so if the quality of embroidery on your garment looks poor it’s a good indicator of a fake.
+The embroidery on legitimate garments is usually done very well, so if the quality of embroidery on your garment looks poor or sloppy, it’s a good indicator that you’re looking at a fake.

 What do the Genuine Tags Look Like?

-There are two types of tag styles mainly used on Polo clothing: the classic grey writing on blue background, and the more recent yellow writing on blue background.
+There are two types of tag styles mainly used on Polo clothing: the classic silver/grey writing on a blue background, and the more recent iteration featuring yellow writing on a blue background.
 Examples are below:

-On shirts, the layout of the tag is almost always as seen in the right-hand picture above.
+On shirts, the layout of the tag is almost always as seen in the picture above.
 The main logo, with a small tag protruding to the right containing the size; with any additional tag concerning the style of cut sewn in below the main tag.
 In the example on the right, this is a formal shirt hence the three different measurements being on the tag.
 Note that some older shirts can simply say Polo, dropping Ralph’s name.
 Many counterfeits try to knock off that logo, as it’s easier to try and pass off.
 Be careful when looking at items with that label, but don’t write them off straight away, just do your homework before buying!

 Sweaters usually have a similar tag layout to the polo shirts, as visible below.

-Lastly, some entry level products – like the recent generations of PRL T-shirts – don’t have a tag stitched in but it is simply printed on the shirt, like this:
+Lastly, some entry level products – like the recent generations of PRL T-shirts – don’t have a tag stitched in but the label and production information is simply printed on the shirt’s yoke, like this: